While

 fell from the sky.
 We took refuge in a nearby copse, held our breaths, and

-prayed many "Our Father."
+prayed many "Our Fathers."

 low-flying fighter planes.
 One day, we children were shot at by a board gun